 I originally shared this recipe back in 2013, and it was really popular with readers for a couple of years.
 But for some reason, it slowly faded into the background, and you know what?
 These carrot muffins don’t deserve that!
 They’re one of my all-time favorite muffin recipes, and they deserve to be seen.
 And made.
 And devoured (sorry, muffins).

-Back in 2003, I threw this recipe together on a whim.
-It became an instant favorite, and I’ve made these Spiced Carrot Oatmeal Muffins dozens of times since then.
+Back in 2013, I threw this recipe together on a whim.
+It became an instant favorite, and I’ve made these spiced carrot oatmeal muffins dozens of times since then.
 Maybe even hundreds.

 (I also created a fully-loaded variation with coconut and pineapple – very carrot-cake-esque.
 What can I say?
 We’re huge carrot muffin fans around here!)

-I like to sprinkle the tops with some rolled oats, then bake away.
+After I scoop these Carrot Oatmeal Muffins into their muffin tins, I like to sprinkle the tops with some more rolled oats, then bake away.

 I hope you find these muffins as satisfying to bake (and eat) as we do!